postsharp/PostSharp.Engineering/doc/publish-button.md

 On TeamCity, each product is represented as a project.
 Products, that should be deployed at once, are grouped into a parent project.

-There is a master project with a "Publish All" build configuration, service as the publishing button for the whole group.
+There is a master project with a "Publish All" build configuration that serves as the publishing button for the whole group.

 This configuration depends on all "Publish [Public]" build configurations of all projects in the group.